jahidulStelligent/stelligent-u/01-cloudformation/README.md

 the Managed Policy ARN created by and exported from the previous Stack.

 - Create this new Stack.
+  - Solution: ImportingAnotherStacksExport.yaml
+  - Note: * I did not find any CFN optiont to describe IAM user and attache IAM Managed policy in that IAM user
+          * Either I am missing something nor instead of decribe it shall be create new IAM user and attache the Managed poicy in that.
+          * I have solved it creating new I am user.

 - [List all the Stack Imports](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/list-imports.html)
   in that stack's region.
+  - Solution: `aws cloudformation list-imports --export-name jahidul-010-cloudformation-lab:S3ReadPolicy`

 #### Lab 1.2.4: Import/Export Dependencies

 Delete your CFN stacks in the same order you created them in.
 Did you succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.
+Findings:
+- When tried to delete first template which has export in outputs, instead to delete stack went to update complete state with this message: `Export jahidul-010-cloudformation-lab:S3ReadPolicy cannot be deleted as it is in use by jahidul-010-ImportingAnotherStacksExport`
+- Delete the one which has imported the exported resource.

 ### Retrospective 1.2